Fast-growing baby brand Lalo shares their 3 proven strategies for achieving operational excellence and growing not just bigger but better.

 2. Improve the customer experience

-There are more DTC brands than ever before, which means consumers have a lot of choices in the post-pandemic shift, and brands have stiffer competition.
+If we analyze the most recent DTC trends, we’ll see that there are more brands than ever before.
+Meaning, consumers have a lot of choices in the post-pandemic shift, and brands have stiffer competition.
 So much so that 17% of customers will leave after just one bad experience.

 How does this tie back to operations?
 Well, a stellar customer experience demands operational excellence.
 This way, you have better quality control, and customers get what they want precisely when they want it.